Free scanner — nothing uploaded

 Only flagged when the word 'passport' appears elsewhere in the document — an alphanumeric 9-character sequence is too generic to flag without context.

 • Account numbers, routing numbers, policy numbers.
-Too many shapes per institution; flagging 9-digit numbers as “routing numbers” would produce constant false positives.
+Too many institution-specific shapes; flagging every 9-digit number as a routing number would produce constant false positives.

 • Handwritten text.
 OCR reads printed characters only.
 Signatures and margin notes usually come back as garbled nonsense.

 • International formats.
 Phone numbers outside the North American Numbering Plan, non-US tax IDs, and foreign passports aren't matched.
-The failure mode is silent — they just won't appear in the results.
+They silently pass through and won't appear in the results.

 Most people who redact a document know what they're aiming at — the SSN, the account number, the address.
-What they miss is the second and third occurrence on page 4, the card number buried in a receipt they stapled in, the email on the signature block they forgot about.
-The scanner is for catching those, not the thing you already remembered.
+What they miss is the second and third occurrence on page 4, the card number buried in an attached receipt, the email on a signature block they forgot was there.
+The preview is for catching those, not the thing you already remembered.

-Once you've confirmed the hits are real, click “Redact this file” and we hand the same file off to the main redactor — no re-drop, no re-upload.
-The main tool runs its own OCR pass and highlights the same patterns so you can paint over them and export a clean image.
+Once you've confirmed the hits are real, click “Redact this file” above — the same file hands straight off to the main redactor with no re-drop, no re-upload.